-(ix) Investment in subsidiaries
+(viii) Investment in subsidiaries

 Ind AS 27 requires it to account for its investments in subsidiaries, joint ventures and associates either at cost; or in accordance with Ind AS 109.
-If a first-time adopter measures such an investment at cost in accordance with Ind AS 27, it shall measure that investment at one of the following amounts in its separate opening Ind AS Standalone Balance Sheet:
+Accordingly the Company measures its investments in subsidiaries, joint ventures and associates at cost.